andybega/Blair-Sambanis-replication/rep_nosmooth/README.md

   - `recreate-tables.R` recreates the original and non-smooth ROC versions of Tables 1 and 2 using `output/model-table-w-results.csv`
     and `output/all-predictions.R`.
+  - `recreate-figure1.R` recreates the ROC curves in B\&S Figure 1 using
+    `output/model-table-w-results.csv` and `output/all-predictions.R`.

 In addition, there are some ancillary materials.

-  - [variance.md](/variance.md) examines how much the AUC-ROC results vary when you don’t set an RNG seed.
+  - [variance.md](variance.md) examines how much the AUC-ROC results vary when you don’t set an RNG seed.
 For the base specification escalation model, the variance is significantly below 0.01, and small changes in the Table 1 and 2 replications mainly occur when